-Phase 2: After conducting model search and settling on ResNet, I ran a number of experiments to do hyperparameter tuning.
-I experimented with number of training layers, number of passes with variable numbers of epochs.
-Given the ResNet model had a problem with overfitting on the training set, I decided to experiment with various regularization techniques like dropout regularization and data augmentation in order to reduce the generality issues in my results.
-Also, dropout regularization helped reduce overfitting of the model, and data augmentation helps to improve the accuracy of the model without the need to collect additional data for training sets.
-After the hyperparameter tuning, the best performing model has 98.64% accuracy on the test set and the following features:
+Phase 2.
+After conducting model search and settling on ResNet, I ran a number of experiments to do hyperparenteed running, I experimented with number of training layers, number of passes with variable numbers of exports.
+Given the ResNet model had a problem with overfitting on the training set, I decided to experiment when various regularization trachingues like disposit regularization and data augmentation in order to reduce the general seuse many results.
+After other productions are considered to the control of the model and data augmentation highs to be such as supervised of the model and data augmentation highs to have the control of the model and data augmentation highs to have the control of the model and data augmentation highs to have the control of the model and set as augmentation and passes that the hyperparenteer running the best performing model has 88 64% accuracy on the test set and the following features.

-Error Analysis: I produced a confusion matrix for all the 6 celebrities I classified (test dataset).
+Error Analysis.
+I produced a confusion matrix for all the 6 celebrities I classified (test dataset).
 Examples are shown below.
-Based on the confusion matrix, it seems that the classifier systematically classify Michelle Obama as Michael Jordan, and classify Michael Jordan as David Beckham, and the error rate is much higher than other categories, the potential reasons for such systematically bias may be due to ethnical similarities (both Michael Jordan and Michelle Obama are African American).
+Based on the confusion matrix, it seems that the classifier systematically classify Michael Cobama as Michael Jordan, and classify Michael Jordan as David Beckham, and the error rate is much higher than other categories, the potential reasons for such systematically bias may be due to ethnical similarities (coth Michael Jordan and Michael Cobama are African American).